Noah's Ark (1928 film): Production

-7,500 extras worked on the film.
+Approximately 7,500 extras worked on the film.
 During the filming of the climactic flood scene, the 600000 USgal of water used was so overwhelming that three extras drowned, one was so badly injured that his leg needed to be amputated, and a number suffered broken limbs and other serious injuries, which led to implementation of stunt safety regulations the following year.
 Dolores Costello caught a severe case of pneumonia.
-Thirty-five ambulances attended the wounded.
+Thirty-five ambulances attended to the wounded.

 Portions of the movie were filmed at the Iverson Movie Ranch in Chatsworth, California, and the location was incorporated into an iconic special effects shot that opens the film.
 The shot depicts the massive ark "beached" on the giant boulders of the movie ranch's Garden of the Gods, which later would become famous for appearances in hundreds of movies including John Ford's Stagecoach (1939).

 Release and re-release

 The film premiered in Hollywood in late 1928, with a running time of 135 minutes.
 Originally, it had been planned as a silent film in 1926 for potential release in 1927, but a number of talking sequences were added.
 (These were directed not by Michael Curtiz but by Roy Del Ruth.)
 After the premiere, Warner Bros. withdrew the film for extensive revision, which included removing about a half-hour of footage, including all the talking scenes featuring Paul McAllister, who played both a minister and Noah.
 The film then opened around the country in reserved-seat engagements, after which it concluded its successful run at popular prices, even though by that time "part-talking" films like this one were considered nearly obsolete.
 Although it had cost far more than any Warner Bros. film to date—over $1 million—it ultimately grossed more than twice its cost.

 According to Warner Bros records the film earned $1,367,000 domestically and $938,000 foreign.

 The film was re-released in 1957 by Dominant Pictures Corporation, produced by Robert Youngson as a 75-minute-long silent film, with narration added.